J. NLTA Special Interest Councils

 • provide advice to NLTA in the formulation of policy and the conduct of Association affairs.
 In this regard, councils may make submissions to the NLTA Provincial Executive Council or any advisory committee of the NLTA.

-• design and deliver professional development programs in close collaboration with school boards and the Department of Education.
+• design and deliver professional learning programs in close collaboration with school districts and the Department of Education.
+[Jan/27/23]

-• coordinate dates for professional development opportunities through the NLTA Programs and Services staff to ensure enhanced collaboration and to avoid possible conflicts.
+• coordinate dates for professional learning opportunities through the NLTA Programs and Services staff to ensure enhanced collaboration and to avoid possible conflicts.
+[Jan/27/23]

 • maintain ongoing communications and liaison with the Programs and Services staff of NLTA.

 The viability of special interest councils depends on open communications and collaboration with, not only members, but other partners in the education system.
-To ensure viability, visibility, and relevance, councils will:
+To ensure viability, visibility, and relevance, councils should: [Jan/27/23]

-- establish formalized liaison with school boards and the Department of Education, so that planning and implementation of programs is a collaborative effort meeting mutual needs.
+- liaise with educational partners during the planning and implementation of programs to encourage a collaborative effort meeting mutual needs.
+[Jan/27/23]

-- provide exact and pertinent information to their membership at least two months in advance when advertising conferences and BGMs.
+- provide exact and pertinent information to their membership at least two months in advance when advertising conferences and annual or biennial general meetings.
+[Jan/27/23]

-- in accordance with privacy of information legislation maintain accurate mailing lists of all active and associate members and provide a subscription option for others who wish to subscribe to council publications.
+- in accordance with privacy of information legislation, maintain accurate contact information of all active and associate members and provide a subscription option for others who wish to subscribe to council publications.
+[Jan/27/23]

-- expedite communications among councils by ensuring that presidents of other special interest councils are automatically on the mailing list.
+- expedite communications among councils by ensuring that presidents of other special interest councils are automatically on the contact list.
+[Jan/27/23]

 - maintain accurate minutes of all meetings of the provincial special interest council executive.